C2DH/ranketwo/_units/manuscript.md

 ---
-title: Do mediaeval manuscripts need to be photogenic?
-The lives of the Chronicle of Dalimil
+title: The Chronicle of Dalimil; A photogenic mediaeval manuscripts?
 layout: unit
 tags:
   - manuscripts